ankor-io-deprecated/ankor-todo-tutorial/README.md

 #### Purpose of the React pre-compiler

-The jsx pre-compiler makes writing React components a more convenient.
+The jsx pre-compiler makes writing React components more convenient.
 It will compile components that look like this (note the inline `<div>` tag)

     :::js